is an artist and architect living in Anacortes, Washington.

 In Anacortes, The Good Stuff Arts and Anacortes Oil & Vinegar Bar display Cynthia's paintings for sale year round, and her studio is open by appointment.

-Cynthia is honored to be a featured artist in LaConner's Art's Alive 2017 Invitational Show.
+Cynthia was honored to be a featured artist in LaConner's Art's Alive 2017 Invitational Show.
 Her work was selected for the juried show at the Anacortes Arts Festival in 2012, 2014, and 2015, and the 2015, 2016 and 2017 Edmonds Arts Festival.
 Six of her paintings are displayed in the permanent art collections at Island Hospital and Skagit Valley Hospital.
 Her paintings were voted the “People’s Choice” award at the 2011, 2012, and 2014 Art Bash shows.

 Her painting, "Through the Trees" is an Artist's Magazine award winner, and she earned Honorable Mention for "Solitude" in the Schack Art Center's 2014 juried show.

 Cynthia has repeatedly been a featured artist in shows at Scott Milo Gallery, River Gallery, The Majestic Inn, Skagit Valley Hospital, and Tri-Dee Arts.
-Her work was included in a shows at Whatcom Lightcatcher Art Museum and Jansen Art Center.
+Her work was included in shows at Whatcom Lightcatcher Art Museum and Jansen Art Center.
 Auction sales of her paintings regularly raise funds for MoNA (Museum of Northwest Art), Skagit Land Trust and Friends of the Forest.

 She has studied painting with Dianna Shyne for several years, as well as workshops with Michele Usibelli, Mike Wise, Jennifer Bowman, Calvin Liang, Andy Eccleshall, Mike Svob, and other artists.